ambrusc/caffeine-overload/README.md

 Exceptions
 ---
-Caffeine provides the extensible `Exception` class that captures stack trace and succeeeds in instancesof inheritance checks in most browsers.
+Caffeine provides the extensible `Exception` class that captures stack trace and succeeeds in `instancesof` inheritance checks in most browsers.
-*If you find a case where this is not true, send me a pull request or just let me know*

     class MyException extends caff.Exception